Yonaguni Monument: Pseudoarchaeological claims of artificial structures

 Kimura first estimated that the formation must be at least 10,000 years old, dating it to a period when it would have been above water, and therefore surmised that the site may be a remnant of the mythical lost continent of Mu.
 In a report given to the 21st Pacific Science Congress in 2007, he revised this estimate and dated it to 2,000 to 3,000 years ago because the sea level then was close to current levels.
 He suggested that after construction, tectonic activity caused it to be submerged below sea level.
 Archaeologist Richard J. Pearson believes this to be unlikely.
 Kimura believes he can identify a pyramid, castles, roads, monuments and a stadium.
 He further stated that he believes the structures to be remnants of Yamatai culture.

 Supporters of artificial origin, such as Graham Hancock, also argue that while many of the features seen at Yonaguni are also seen in natural sandstone formations throughout the world, the concentration of so many peculiar formations in such a small area is highly unlikely.
 They also point to the relative absence of loose blocks on the flat areas of the formation, which would be expected if they were formed solely by natural erosion and fracturing.
-Robert M. Schoch, who believes the formation was formed geologically, has noted that the rocks are swept by strong currents.
+Robert Schoch, who believes the formation was formed geologically, has noted that the rocks are swept by strong currents.

 Visitors

-The formation has become a relatively popular attraction for divers despite strong currents.
+The formation has become a relatively popular attraction for divers despite strong ocean currents.
 A notable visitor was freediver Jacques Mayol, who wrote a book on his dives at Yonaguni.